ToreniaFournieri/Star-Canine/Specification.md

   - **Normal reward**
     - Select exactly one reward
   - **Boss reward**
-    - Sekect exactly one reward
+    - Select exactly one reward

 - **Exit**
   - Advances stage and returns to Main Loop